jcuartas/Juan-s-PDF-Merger/README.md

 it placed a watermark on every page, it was time consuming removing them, and with the program I had originally, then the hyperlinks were lost.

 I created this program after several times I used Python for merging my PDF files.
-It was better to create a GUI for doing this task.
+It was better to create a GUI for doing this task within seconds.